r00b/cessna-private-pilot-course/1.1-learning-your-airplane/1-getting-to-know-your-airplane.md

 * Throttle opened about 1/4 inch
 * Red mixture control knob
   * Adjusts fuel/air mixture
-  * Push forward --> richen the mixture; all the way forward is full rich
+  * Push forward &#8594; richen the mixture; all the way forward is full rich
-  * Pull back --> lean the mexture; all the way back is idle cutoff
+  * Pull back &#8594; lean the mexture; all the way back is idle cutoff
   * Lock button prevents rapid/large/inadvertent movements
   * Rotate knob for vernier adjustment; clockwise is rich, counter-clockwise is lean
   * Pulled back to idle cutoff to begin engine start, pushed forward as engine catches for **fuel injected engines**
   * Full rich for engine start for engines with **carburetors**
-  * General leaning --> pull 1 inch back
+  * General leaning &#8594; pull 1 inch back
-  * Shutdown --> Pull all the way back
+  * Shutdown &#8594; Pull all the way back
 * Master switch controls electrical power from main battery (not engine ignition)
 * Ignition switch ignites engine
+* Before starting
+  * Ensure parking brake set
+  * Turn on strobes/beacon
+  * Shout "CLEAR PROP"
 * If no oil pressure after starting engine, shut down the engine to avoid damage
-* Follow checklist to start engine; idle at 1000 RPM after start; [see this page](https://cessnaflighttraining.kingschools.com/CCF/Lesson/Page?lessonId=10008&page=6) for abbreviated checklist
+* Follow checklist to start engine; idle at 1000 RPM after start

 ## III.
 Controlling the Airplane's Motion